Lehrter-Lab/CGEM/renamelatlon.md

 ## Replace values in output file
 To replace Lat/Lon for existing file:

-Make a copy just in case we mess up, use ncks rather than 'cp' to preserve metadata
+Make a copy just in case we mess up, use ncks rather than 'cp' to preserve metadata.
+(Once you are sure it works, you can just write directly to cgem.000000.nc.)
 ```
 ncks -O cgem.000000.nc cgem.nc
 ```